PeppeL-G/course-material/src/lectures/git-basics/README.md

 * [Chapter 1: Getting Started](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control)
 * [Chapter 2: Git Basics](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)
   * You can skip the parts about using a remote repository (`git clone`, `git pull`, `git push`, ...); that's something you'll learn in the third lecture.

+If you find it a bit hard to start using Git, [you're not alone](https://xkcd.com/1597/).